 OBSERVE THESE BEHAVIORS OF CODEPENDENCY

-● Find it difficult to set boundaries for the other persons’ behavior.
+● Face difficulties with setting boundaries for the other persons’ behavior.

-● Feel responsible for the lack of success or ambition of others.
+● Have a sense of responsibility for the lack of success or ambition of others.

 ● Find it difficult or impossible to end an obviously dysfunctional relationship.

 ● Tend to feel as if you need to do more, be more and generally feel dissatisfied with your inability to change or control the other persons’ happiness.

 ● Give away too much information.